tthmok/599.90/project.md

 ## Part 3: Final Report

 **The Report - 50%.** This final report should be a standalone report that provides a clear description of the user experience that you have designed, as well as the considerations that went into designing this user experience (e.g. if you did observations, what did these observations tell you; what requirements did you develop; and/or based on early design iterations, how did this affect the final decisions that you made in the design).
-If you chose to do an evaluation of your system, describe the method that you chose to execute, what you asked participants to do, and what you learned from that evaluation.
-You will also want to include a section that describes "Future Work."
+If you chose to do an evaluation of your system, describe the method that you chose to execute, what you asked users to do, and what you learned from that evaluation.
+You will also include a section that describes "Future Work."
 This should be partially aspirational (i.e. "If I Had a Million Dollars"), and it should also be grounded closer to the reality of your work (i.e. "Well, we did this, but what we learned was that we obviously should have tweaked it to do this").

-Include your latest assessment rubric in the report -- this is either exactly the one that was included in your Part 2, or one that you have updated since then.

 As an appendix, you should include documentation of your overall process.
 For instance, include sketches of early ideas and/or images/pictures of earlier prototypes.